rickynolep/Yozora/README.md

   Yozora V2
   <br>
   English</a> •
-  <a href="README-ID.md">Indonesia</a>
+  <a href="md/README-ID.md">Indonesia</a>
 </h1>
-Next generation of Yozora, YozoraV2 using different code language (nodejs - discordjs) and running under Rikomunity management, discontinuing Yozora v0 and v1, a.k.a legacyyozora
+Next generation of Yozora, YozoraV2 using different code language (nodejs - discordjs) and running under Rikomunity management, discontinuing Yozora Deno and v1, a.k.a legacyyozora
 <br>

 ## Server and Contributions